Last Updated on March 17, 2022

 Star Sand Dune

-Recreational activities practiced at the park include hiking, sand duning with off-road vehicles, and horseback riding.
-Surfing and skiing on sand dunes is also practiced, see: Sandboarding at the Great Sand Dunes National Park & Preserve.
+Recreational activities practiced at the Great Sand Dunes National Park include hiking, dune riding with off-road vehicles and fat bikes, and horseback riding.
+Sand surfing and skiing on sand dunes are also practiced, see: Sandboarding at the Great Sand Dunes National Park & Preserve.

 Sand Dunes in Northern Colorado